 ‘Hypoallergenic fragrance’ is a term that means reduced allergy potential, but it doesn’t mean the absence of allergy, so it is often used loosely.
 There are some companies that have developed truly hypoallergenic fragrances, with a list available of fragrance ingredients that possess a reduced allergenic potential.
 These ingredients could be combined to make a nice-smelling fragrance to add to a cosmetic product, with companies like Neutrogena and Procter & Gamble often using this approach in their skincare.

-Any fragrance in a product that gets rinsed off will never cause as many issues as products that are left on the skin – shorter contact time solves a lot of these sensitivity issues, but this leaves us with a lot of products that stay on our skin to examine.
+Any fragrance in a product that gets rinsed off will never cause as many issues as products that are left on the skin – shorter contact time solves many of these sensitivity issues, but this leaves us with many products that stay on our skin to examine.
 Some people who are sensitive or allergic to fragrances may tolerate these hypoallergenic formulations, but many will not.

 So what’s going on?